“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 There are maths games on derivation, the sides of a polygon, fractions, graphing, etc. You have everything you need.

 Most of the exercises online also bear the names of famous mathematicians like Euclidean division or Napierian logarithms.
 There are several different types of maths games:

-Many maths games websites have games for all types of levels.
+Many maths games websites cater for all levels, primary mathematics, GCSE maths, A level Maths, all the way to University.
 You can find interactive games on both simple and complex themes like how to solve a differential equation, linear equations, and word problems.